“Your daughter has an ear infection,” the concerned pediatrician told me.

 Then she handed me some ear drops, “for the pain.”

-Only, the baby had no pain.
+There was only one problem.
+My baby had no pain.

-She also did not have an ear infection.
+She also didn’t have an ear infection.

 I’ve told this story before, at the beginning of a chapter of my book, Your Baby, Your Way, called “Sick is the New Well: The Business of Well-Baby Care.”